esimov/caire/README.md

 Also the library supports the **`-square`** option.
 When this option is used the image will be resized to a squre, based on the shortest edge.

 The **`-scale`** option will resize the image proportionally.
 First the image is scaled down preserving the image aspect ratio, then the seam carving algorithm is applied only to the remaining points.
-Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768, then will remove only the remaining 268px.
+Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768 and will remove only the remaining 268px.

 **Notice: Using the `-scale` option will reduce drastically the processing time.
 Use this option whenever is possible!**